PandoraMK/Eskom-Power-Grid-Stress-Prediction-Analytics/README.md

 An end-to-end data engineering and predictive analytics project that models South Africa's electricity grid stress.
 This project demonstrates how power plant breakdowns (UCLF) directly trigger emergency diesel turbine (OCGT) deployment.

 ## Dashboard Insights
-*A summary of our Power BI visual audit:*
+*A summary of the Power BI visual audit:*
 * Discovered a strong positive correlation between high plant breakdowns (`Total UCLF`) and sudden spikes in emergency diesel generation.
 * Identified distinct operational "Stress Zones" where capacity drop-offs necessitate immediate grid intervention.

 ## Machine Learning Framework
-We shifted from a binary classification model (which suffered from zero-inflation in recent calm periods) to an **Ensemble Tree-Based Regressor** to predict continuous turbine output.
+Shifted from a binary classification model (which suffered from zero-inflation in recent calm periods) to an **Ensemble Tree-Based Regressor** to predict continuous turbine output.
 * **Baseline (Logistic Regression):** F1-Score of 0.01 on stress hours (unable to handle heavy class imbalance).
 * **Random Forest Regressor (Shuffled Split):** Achieved an **R² score of 0.62** and a tight **RMSE of 275.44 MW**.